zucisystems/pageassetsize/README.md

   	Can't this be done by a Firebug or a developer tool?
 Yes, it can be done, just imagine you are a company playing with thousands of dynamic URLs, how would you do it with ease?

-  	Another example of a e-commerce reatil engineering team wants to look for page assets based on variety of keywords, how it can be done in an automated fashion?
+  	Another example of a e-commerce retail engineering team wants to look for page assets based on variety of keywords, how it can be done in an automated fashion?

 ## Input:

-	Webpage URL whose performance has to be analysed is entered in spreasheet and it is used as input to this process.
+	Webpage URL whose performance has to be analyzed is entered in spreadsheet and it is used as input to this process.
+	Device type (for example desktop or mobile/tablet) User Agent (for example iPhone, iPad, Android Mobile, Android Tablet).

 ## Tools Used: